Da Vinci Health Record Exchange (HRex)

 • The profile explicitly declares the dataAbsentReason extension or other extension for the element, in which case an extension can be present in place of the value.

-• The profile is inherited from U.S. Core, in which case a dataAbsentReason extension may be sent in place of the value even where dataAbsentReason is not explicitly declared in the profile.
+• The profile is inherited from U.S. Core, in which case a dataAbsentReason extension can be sent in place of the value even where dataAbsentReason is not explicitly declared in the profile.

 • Data Consumers SHALL interpret missing data elements within resource instances as data not being present in the Data Source’s systems or was not deemed to be shareable with the Data Consumer for privacy or other business reasons.